 Your new collection refers to Rumi as "the ultimate poet of love."
 In your introduction, you say that the media and popular culture have lied to people about love.
 What are they saying that doesn't ring true?

-each other; they don't feel the phone call angst.
+People who are together just areeach other; they don't feel the phone call angst.
 [In another poem, Rumi says] "Lovers don't meet somewhere, they're in each other all along."

 They seem to do that, for me.
 Other people see him as an Islamic poet, but I like to hear in him that which calls us beyond the boundaries that separate us.

 So if Rumi were walking around today, where would he worship?

 He might go to almost any church, I think.

 Which religious figures pop up most in Rumi's poems?
 I've seen Muhammad, Moses, Joseph, Abraham...

 Moses, yes.
 Jesus is very prominent.
 Some Sufis feel that the same energy that came through Jesus came through Rumi.
 His attention to the neglected, children, the beggars, the poor seems like a characteristic of Jesus, too.

 Which sacred texts speak to you, and where do you see threads between specific verses and Rumi?You can read the Mathnawi [Rumi's collection of poems] as a commentary on various texts of the Qur'an.
 It's certainly true that he does expand on the lines there-sometimes explicitly, sometimes without quoting the text.

 But I said in the introduction to [my earlier book] "The Soul of Rumi" that I disagree with the idea of sacred texts as a category.
 When the living descendant of the lineage of Rumi-his name was Jelaluddin Chelabi-visited Atlanta, he sat me down and said "What religion are you?"
 I just threw up my hands.
 He says, "Good.
 Love is the religion, and the universe is the book."